 (1) After receiving a registration application, the Chief Officer may, in writing, request the applicant to provide further information relating to the dangerous goods pipeline and any dangerous goods to be conveyed in the pipeline.

-(2) The Chief Officer may refuse to decide the application if the request for further information is not complied with.
+(2) An applicant who does not obey such a request within 21 days after the date on which it is made, or any longer period permitted by the Chief Officer, is taken to have withdrawn the application.

+[Regulation 93 amended in Gazette 2 Dec 2013 p.
+5539.]

 94. Registration of pipeline connected to or part of major hazard facility

 (1) If —